croaky/blog/articles/vim/ai.md

 ![using an LLM from Neovim](/images/vim-ai.gif)

-I can also embed files from my codebase into my prompt:
+I can embed files from my codebase into my prompt because the Markdown is passed through [mdembed](/cmd/mdembed) before it is sent to the LLM:

 ![embedded code via mdembed](/images/vim-ai-embed.gif)